 UPCOMING DRAWDOWNS.
-Lake Zoar is scheduled for a drawdown from October 28 to November 6, Lake Lillinonah is scheduled for a drawdown from November 7 to November 16, and the winter drawdown of Highland Lake is scheduled to start in early November.
+In western CT, Lake Zoar is scheduled for a drawdown from October 28 to November 6, Lake Lillinonah is scheduled for a drawdown from November 7 to November 16, and the winter drawdown of Highland Lake is scheduled to start in early November.
+In eastern CT, Middle Bolton Lake (1.5 feet), Lower Bolton Lake (1.5 feet), Gardner Lake (3 feet), Mashapaug Lake (1.5 feet) and Wyassup Lake (3 feet) are scheduled to start in early November.